Das-Panda/interstate-food-accessibility-gis/README.md

 ## Overview

-This project analyzes the spatial accessibility of food services along major east-west interstate transportation corridors in the United States using **Python** and **QGIS**.
+This project analyzes the spatial accessibility of food services along major **east–west interstate transportation corridors** in the United States using **Python-based geospatial data engineering and GIS analysis**.

-The workflow automatically collects restaurant and interstate exit data from **OpenStreetMap** using the **Overpass API** on a **state-by-state basis**, then integrates those datasets with interstate highway data to evaluate service accessibility for long-distance travelers.
+The workflow automatically collects restaurant and interstate exit data from **OpenStreetMap** using the **Overpass API**, then performs spatial analysis to evaluate how easily travelers can access food services along long-distance interstate routes.

-The project is designed as a **transportation geography and spatial accessibility study** that demonstrates:
+This repository is designed to demonstrate a **reproducible geospatial data pipeline** that integrates:

-- automated geospatial data collection
+- Python data collection
-- scalable Python data engineering
+- spatial data engineering
-- incremental dataset refresh workflows
+- GIS-based corridor analysis
-- corridor and exit-based accessibility analysis
+- transportation accessibility modeling
-- GIS visualization and cartographic output
+- automated geospatial workflows

-This repository is intended to function as both a **graduate-level GIS research project** and a **professional portfolio project** showcasing Python and geospatial analysis skills.
+The project functions as both a **graduate-level GIS research project** and a **professional portfolio demonstration** of Python and geospatial analysis skills.

 ---

-## Research Questions
+# Research Questions

 ### Primary Question